oneforawe/react-ts-dock/doc/Development.md

 8. If a button to "Manage Unsafe Repositories" is present, click on it and select the `react-ts-docked` container to allow VSCode to show the git status of the files in the file "Explorer" menu.

+If encountering problems, see the [troubleshoot file notes](./Troubleshoot.md).

 ## ESLint and Stylelint